 So here are some few of the things that we have been doing to get the children out of the house and catch some rays.

 Kayaking. is another great family outdoor activity.
 It is something different from what children usually do, so they would find this exciting.
 Although there are few risks to think about, but if the water is not too rough, it is pretty safe for kids.

 Bicycle around the house or neighborhood.
 Now that my son already knows to ride a bicycle, he’s excited to go out of the house and go on an adventure as he would call it.

 Walk along the beach and collect some shells.
-Our house is just a block away from Chalatat beach.
+Our house is just a block away from Chalatat beach and Samila Beach.
 So it’s so easy to stroll on the beach, collect some shells, and breathe in some fresh sea air after school.

 Figurine painting with water color.
 Another favorite activity that my children love is painting at the beach.Plant some vegetables.
 I’m keen on growing our own produce and so I thought of a garden in the city.
 Our place is tiny, but we managed to turn a portion of the patio into a mini garden.
 My kids caught up and planted their own vegetables.
 Now one of their favorite household chores is watering plants.

 Go spelunking caves.
 Thailand is extremely abundant with natural resources like caves, jungle, and waterfalls.
 These are great places to explore and experience the beauty of nature with your family.
 In one of our trips in Satun Thailand, we visited Phu Pha Phet Cave or the Diamond Cave.
 Unlike Tham Luang Cave in Chiang Rai, where a young soccer team was trapped for 18 days, this cave is big and super spacious inside, as well as dry and dusty.